-Born in the remote northern logging town of Greenville, California, and raised in Modesto, California, Marsters always knew he wanted to be an actor.
-From his debut as ‘Eyeore’ in a fourth grade production of “Winnie the Pooh”, he went on to study acting at New York’s prestigious Julliard.
-He began his professional career in the theater, performing in stage productions such as “The Tempest” and “Red Noses” at Chicago’s renowned Goodman Theater.
-In addition, Marsters revisited the stage in Los Angeles, with a starring role in an original play produced by Noah Wyle titled, “The Why.”
+Born in the remote northern logging town of Greenville, California, and raised in Modesto, Marsters went on to study acting at the prestigious Juilliard School.
+He began his professional career in the theater, performing in such plays as The Tempest and Red Noses at Chicago’s renowned Goodman Theater.
+Marsters later starred on the Los Angeles stage in an original play titled The Why, produced by Noah Wyle.

-- Guest confirmed health and other commitments pending
+Guest confirmed, health and other commitments pending.